 Why do some colleges and universities—even those with limited resources—achieve high graduation rates while others do not?
 Over the past three years, several Vassar administrators, a faculty member, and a student have been engaged in research designed to help answer this question.
 They will present their findings and continue this discussion at a symposium on April 29 at The Vassar Institute for the Liberal Arts.
-About 65 representatives from more than a dozen colleges, universities, and foundations are expected to attend.
+Representatives from a dozen colleges, foundation leaders, and policy makers are expected to attend.

 Hundreds of garments, some of them nearly 200 years old, are housed in the basement of the Vogelstein Center for Drama and Film.
 They are being used to help students gain insights into life in the 19th and early 20th centuries.